awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 ## Starting a session \(port forwarding\)<a name="sessions-start-port-forwarding"></a>

-To start a port forwarding session, run the following command from the CLI:
+To start a Session Manager port forwarding session, version 2\.3\.672\.0 or later of SSM Agent must be installed on the managed instance\.

 **Note**
 Before attempting to start a session, ensure that the necessary setup steps for Session Manager have been completed\.
 For information, see [Getting started with Session Manager](session-manager-getting-started.md)\.
 To use the AWS CLI to run session commands, the Session Manager plugin must also be installed on your local machine\.
 For information, see [\(Optional\) Install the Session Manager Plugin for the AWS CLI](session-manager-working-with-install-plugin.md)\.

+To start a port forwarding session, run the following command from the CLI:

 ------
 #### [ Linux ]